djeada/Linux-Notes/notes/encryption.md

 **Expected Output:**

-- Files are encrypted using the specified cipher algorithm.

-**Interpretation:**

-- `AES256` provides strong encryption.
-- Use specific algorithms as per security requirements.
+*(No output means the command was successful)*

+The file `file.txt` is encrypted using AES256, a secure encryption algorithm.
+You can adjust the algorithm based on your needs.

-### Working with Encrypted Emails
+#### Working with Encrypted Emails

-GPG can be integrated with email clients to send and receive encrypted emails.
+GPG can be integrated with email clients or used directly to send and receive encrypted messages.
+Encrypting an email involves converting the email content into an encrypted format that can only be read by the intended recipient.
+By using the `--armor` option, you ensure the encrypted email content is saved in ASCII format, suitable for sending via email.
+The recipient can then decrypt the email using their private key.

 #### Encrypting an Email

+When encrypting an email message, you can use GPG to ensure that only the intended recipient can read it.
+The command `gpg --armor --encrypt` takes the message file and encrypts it for the recipient, saving the output in an ASCII-armored file (`message.asc`).
+This file can then be safely sent over email or other communication methods.

 **Command:**